 In this article, we show you what we think the best rooms at Planet Hollywood Las Vegas are and which you should go about booking.
 We look at what the different room types are, What you get for your money, which rooms are the best value, and where to book for the best deal.
-The Planet Hollywood is one of our favorite central Las VEgas hotels and one big reason for that due to one particular room choice, which we explain below!
+The Planet Hollywood is one of our favorite central Las Vegas hotels and one big reason for that is due to one particular room choice, which we explain below!

 Planet Hollywood Room Guide

 First, let’s take a look at the different rooms available at Planet Hollywood Las Vegas.
 There are a few basic types, that are also available in a few different configurations.

 - Size – 430 sq ft

 While sounding fairly grandiose the Ultra Hip rooms are, in fact, the resort’s basic rooms.
 Like all rooms, these come in both King and Two Queen flavors, which describe the bed layout, Either two queen beds or a giant king bed.
 Which to choose will depend entirely on your group’s sleeping preferences.

 The rooms are pretty basic, Think chain-motel type quality.
 You really don’t get much for your money either.
 The Beds are big and comfy but no better than your average hotel bed.
 There is a small desk, vanity unit under the flatscreen tv, a wardrobe, window seating, and that’s about it. at 430 sq ft, they are pretty large for basic rooms, although ht space is fairly wasted.